AztecProtocol/aztec-connect/documentation/src/docs/aztec.md

 ## Test Network

-Our rollup is deployed on the Ropsten testnet with an un-audited use at your own risk main-net version available shortly.
+Our rollup is deployed on the Goerli testnet with an un-audited use at your own risk main-net version available shortly.
 On test networks we submit rollups every 1 minute, our main-net transaction schedule will be dependant on volume, with a 1 hour long-stop.

 This code is made available free to developers via our SDK.